juliehutchinson001/experience_movie/command_line/ReadMe.md

 ## Characters

-* Laura - Julie Hutchinson
+* Laura - January Jones
-* Jade - Lead Student Experience
+* Jade - Betty White
-* Brauss - Teacher / Mentor
+* Brauss - George Lucas
-* Mitchel - Front End Teacher
+* Mitchel - Jack Frost
-* Alan - CS Teacher
+* Alan - Jimmy Neutron
+* The Boyfriend - Ryan Seacrest

+##Notes

+There needs to be some sort of romantic interest for Laura.
+I've added a character to do that.